 Answer 201: Zina denotes copulation with other than one’s legal spouse (permanent or temporary), which the Quran labels as a grave sin, about which Allah has said: “Do not approach fornication.
 It is indeed obscene and an evil way.”, Temporary marriage refers to a marriage in which a man and woman without any restrictions of getting married, willingly, along with mentioning a specific mahr (dowry) and time length for the marriage, perform a marriage contract.
 This type of marriage has no talaq (divorce) and the couples are separated when the marriage contract’s time ends.
 Read More

 Question 486: Asallamu alaikum.
-My questiön is: Who was behind the death of hazrat fatima zahra (sa)?
+My questiön is: Who were behind the Martyrdom of Lady Fatimah al-Zahra (sa)?

 Answer 486: This historical truth (i.e. the intrusion of Lady Fatimah’s (sa) home and her martyrdom) has been preserved in historical and hadith sources.
 Great Sunni scholars, such as Ibn Abi Sheybah, Baladhari, Ibn Qutaybah, Ibn Abd Rabbih, Tabari, Tabarani, Nadham, Mas’udi, Ibn Abi Darem and Abdul-Fattah Abdul-Maqsud, have revealed this fact as Umar and Abu Bakr were actually behind the Martyrdom of Lady Fatimah al-Zahra (sa).
 Read More